-The Real Cost of Stress: Not Knowing Could Be Killing You!
+The Real Cost of Stress: Not Knowing Could be Killing You!

-The Real Cost of Stress: Not Knowing Could Be Killing You!
+The Real Cost of Stress: Not Knowing Could be Killing You!

-That feeling of being stressed, from time to time, is something we have all experienced.
+That feeling of being stressed from time to time, is something we have all experienced.

-But when that feeling of stress goes beyond the occasional "stress moments," we are putting our health at risk.
+But when that feeling of stress goes beyond the occasional "stress moments", we are putting our health at risk.
 Whether from staying up too late to get that work project done, to playing “weekend warrior” and signing up for that 10k run when we have not put on running shoes in two years.
 Stress is a serious game.

 Let's dive into stress and learn what happens to our bodies.